chase-slept/media-workflow/README.md

 ## Outline of Workflow

-![Diagram of media workflow](assets/MediaWorkflowV1.png)
+![Diagram of media workflow](assets/MediaWorkflowV1.png) (You may want to click to expand the image for better viewing.)

 This diagram is a little bit busy, so we'll walk through it from where the workflow actually begins---the Jellyseerr request.